sandy366/LearnAI-KnowledgeMiningBootcamp/resources/instructor-notes/README.md

 ## Bot LAB

-You can demo searches for linux e LearnAI.
++ You can demo searches for linux e LearnAI.
 Ctrl+click the URL to open the IMAGES, not the other files.
++ Search for moderated documents
++ Explain details of Framework 4 code

 ## Final Case - Finished Solution

 Expected:

++ Complex Scenarios
+  + Multiple datasets:
+    + More than one datasource: product catalog, reviews, ERP, CRM
+    + Data source is too big, processing needs to be partitioned
+  + Multiple Indexes
+    + One for each region, in each languages
+    + Each region demands different fields or ranking or Analyzer or suggester
+  + Multiple Indexers
+    + Datasources updated in different times
+    + Each product or region requires different schdules
+  + Multiple Skillsets
+    + VIVINO/CREDIT/Logistics/Other custom skillset with a different schedule update - "runs once a day"

-1. Sizing discussion: [Tier](https://azure.microsoft.com/en-us/pricing/details/search/) x [SLA](https://azure.microsoft.com/en-us/support/legal/sla/search/v1_0/), Units.
++ Sizing discussion: [Tier](https://azure.microsoft.com/en-us/pricing/details/search/) x [SLA](https://azure.microsoft.com/en-us/support/legal/sla/search/v1_0/), Units.
 For SLA is required 2 or more copies.
 Basic tear limit is 2 GB, Standard has 300 GB total.

-1. Skills
++ Skills
-    - Text Skills
+  + Text Skills
-    - OCR (text in images)
+  + OCR (text in images)
-    - Image Analysis too (images scenes descriptions)
+  + Image Analysis too (images scenes descriptions)
-    - Language detection
+  + Language detection
-    - Celebrity Detection (famous somelier)
+  + Celebrity Detection (famous somelier)
-    - Entity Extraction (location, organizations)
+  + Entity Extraction (location, organizations)
-    - Important to discuss the order of the transformations
+  + Important to discuss the order of the transformations

-1. Other AI envolved
++ Other AI envolved
-    - Translation API
+  + Translation API
-    - Recommendation API created with AML and running on AKS
+  + Recommendation API created with AML and running on AKS

-1. South America means 2 more languages after the orginal docs in English: Portuguese and Spanish.
++ South America means 2 more languages after the orginal docs in English: Portuguese and Spanish.
 It is expected discussions like:
-    - Save all fields in 3 languages?
+  + Save all fields in 3 languages?
 Storage costs.
 Write once and read many
-    - Translate on the fly?
+  + Translate on the fly?
 Data out and API usage costs, latency

-1. Other Technologies: CosmosDB for the product catalog?
++ Other Technologies: CosmosDB for the product catalog?
 Blob Storage?
 Bot Services?
 Batch AI to train the recomendation API?